Does the Presidential Election Affect Mortgage Rates?

 Instead, as part of that monetary policy, the Federal Reserve sets a target for the federal funds rate.
 It uses various open market operations to guide market rates closer to that target.

-The Fed and The President
+The Fed & The President

 The Federal Reserve conducts the nation’s monetary policy.
 It has a significant degree of freedom compared to many other government agencies.